FluxML/ParameterSchedulers.jl/docs/interfaces/generic.md

 # More examples

-Below, we implement two more custom schedules that conform to the decay and cyclic defitions.
+Below, we implement two more custom schedules that conform to the decay and cyclic definitions.
 The interface is no different than `Lambda` above.

 ## Decay by half